Neve Campbell and her odyssey when at the age of 17 she was attacked by a bear on a shoot

 It was at that moment when the creature acted unexpectedly and pounced on the young actress, who had to be rescued by the production’s animal care manager while the rest of the crew, including her own mother, panicked.

 “I put my hand in honey and I ran to this rock, I turned around and I put my hand out and the bear did not stop and did not come for my hand”Campbell continued.
 “He grabs me by the leg and drags me through the woods.
 My mom was visiting the set and she was screaming.
 The whole team froze because no one could believe what was happening.
-All I could think to say is, ‘It’s biting me,’ as if it wasn’t obvious.”.
+All I could think to say is, ‘It’s biting me,’ like it’s not obvious.”.

 GUIDE | The steps you have to follow to be able to watch a YouTube video that is not available due to your privacy preferences